Michigan Murders: Fifth and sixth murders

 At 6:30 a.m. on April 16, the body of a 13-year-old schoolgirl named Dawn Louise Basom was found beside a desolate road in Ypsilanti.
-Clothed only in a white blouse and bra, which had been pushed around her neck, she had been repeatedly stabbed in the chest and genitals, had received multiple slash wounds measuring up to eight inches across her breasts, buttocks and stomach, then strangled to death—most likely from behind—with a two-foot length of electrical flex still knotted around her neck.
+Clothed only in a white blouse and bra, which had been pushed up around her neck, she had been repeatedly stabbed in the chest and genitals, had received multiple slash wounds measuring up to eight inches across her breasts, buttocks and stomach, then strangled to death—most likely from behind—with a two-foot length of electrical flex that was left knotted around her neck.
 A handkerchief found stuffed in her mouth had likely been placed there to muffle her cries throughout her torture, and her murderer had placed her body in a location where rapid discovery was assured.
 An autopsy revealed Basom had died approximately ten hours before the discovery of her body.
 Investigators found no definite evidence Basom had been subjected to a sexual assault prior to her murder.

 Basom had last been seen alive at 7:30 p.m. the previous evening, walking home from a friend's house located barely a mile from her own home.
 She had been accompanied part of the way by a friend named Earl Kidd, who informed police he and Basom had parted company at a desolate road just five blocks from her home, where Basom had begun walking alone alongside railroad tracks toward her home.
-One eyewitness reported seeing the girl minutes thereafter, at approximately 7:35 p.m., although her movements thereafter were never verified.
+One eyewitness reported seeing the girl at approximately 7:35 p.m., but her movements thereafter were never verified.

-The orange mohair sweater belonging to Basom was found in a deserted farmhouse just 100 yards from the desolate road on which her body had been placed after her murder.
+An orange mohair sweater belonging to Basom was found in a deserted farmhouse 100 yards from the desolate road on which her body had been placed.
 Glass particles found within the farmhouse basement were of a similar consistency to those found upon the soles of Basom's shoes.
-Upon conducting a search of the basement of this farmhouse, investigators discovered a further garment of her clothing, a length of electrical flex of the same type used to strangle the victim, and fresh human bloodstains, indicating this location as being the site of Basom's murder.
+Upon conducting a search of the basement of this farmhouse, investigators discovered a further article of her clothing, a length of electrical flex of the same type used to strangle her, and fresh human bloodstains, indicating that the location was the site of Basom's murder.